 It depends on the policy of the publisher.

-If the publisher offers to deposit into Europe PMC the accepted version of the author’s manuscript, and sets a public release date of 6-months post-publication (at the latest), Telethon would encourage its authors to take advantage of this.
+If the publisher offers to deposit the accepted version of the author’s manuscript in Europe PMC, and sets a public release date of six months post-publication (at the latest), Telethon would advise its authors to take advantage of this.

 5. Instructions for self-archiving